Poster presentations

 Not an essay on a board

 Too much text will overwhelm your audience.
 Think of a main message or aspect of your research that you want to convey.
-This handout gives a quick summary of key things to consider when designing a poster:
+This page gives a good overview of the key things to consider when designing a poster:

 Plan your poster